QuangKhanh1311/UE-E2V_Code/README.md

 # E2V — Early Violence Detection in School Environments

 Source code for the paper:
-**"Early-to-Violence: Multi-Modal Recognition of Violence Escalation in School CCTV Footage"**
+**"UE-E2V: A Multi-Level Dataset for Early-to-Violence Recognition in School Environments"**

 ---